shoelace-style/shoelace/docs/getting-started/customizing.md

 - Dark mode (must complement the default theme)
 - High contrast (for optimal accessibility)

-**I am willing to contribute a minimum of $100 USD each to commission the themes listed above.** Reach out to [@claviska](https://twitter.com/claviska) on Twitter for details and requirements (DMs are open).
+**I am willing to contribute a minimum of $200 USD to commission each of the themes listed above.** Reach out to [@claviska](https://twitter.com/claviska) on Twitter for details and requirements (DMs are open).

 Please note the following requirements before submitting a theme.